-Our Asheville Lawyers Advise You on the NC Statute of Limitations on Personal Injury Claims
+Our Asheville Lawyers Advise You On The Statute Of Limitations For Personal Injury Claims

 North Carolina laws set deadlines for filing your personal injury lawsuit.
 If you fail to initiate your case by the expiration of the statute of limitations, you waive your right to pursue damages from the person or corporation that injured you.

-To preserve your claim to compensation, confer with Hensley Cloninger, P.C. as soon as you can.
+To preserve your claim to compensation, confer with Hensley Cloninger & Greer, P.C., as soon as you can.
 Your prompt action not only protects your rights, but it gives our lawyers the opportunity to conduct a thorough investigation, an important component in your success.
-Our law firm explains how the North Carolina statutes affect your case and advises you on how to file a personal injury claim.
-We are backed by 29 years of effective representation of injury victims and the determination to always do what is in your best interests.
+Our lawyers explain how the North Carolina statutes affect your case and advise you on how to file a personal injury claim.
+We are backed by more than three decades of effective representation of injury victims and the determination to always do what is in your best interests.

 The North Carolina General Statutes restrict the time period in which plaintiffs can file a claim to recover damages for personal injury.
 In most cases, you have three years to file your personal injury lawsuit.

 If your claim involves product liability, you have six years from the date you purchased the defective product to initiate your action.
 You are permitted to bring a medical malpractice claim within two years from the date you discovered the mistake to a maximum of four years if you could not have immediately discovered your injuries.
 However, the deadline is altered to one year from the date of discovery and up to 10 years from the date the incident occurred for a lawsuit claiming an object was left inside of your body during surgery.